Engaging a Search Firm

 4. When the potential candidates are in a specialized function outside traditional areas of higher education.

-This policy is in addition to the purchasing requirements set forth by the Office of Business and Financial Services.
+This policy is in addition to the purchasing requirements set forth by the Office of Business and Finance.